zcyy0/Qwen2.5-VL-3B-Geometry-Reasoning/project_report.md

 However, there is a hard ceiling: ~20% of the bucket (326/1,586 problems) is wrong on all 16 samples — zero gradient, unreachable by RL at any temperature.
 Genuinely new capability would need a larger model, tools (a solver), or distillation from a stronger teacher.

 ## DPO
+Based on prior diagnostics, we want to ask two questions:
+1. **DPO instead of GRPO:** is preference learning a better use of the Hard A bucket than GRPO?
+2. **Quality-gating:** if we reinforce only the reasoning-valid correct rollouts (not flukes), does that escape redistribution?